SwiftyLab/SwiftAnalyticsKit/README.md

 - In the tab bar at the top of that window, open the "General" panel.
 - Click on the `+` button under the `Frameworks and Libraries` section.
 - You will see `SwiftAnalyticsKit.xcodeproj` folder with `Analytics.framework` and `AnalyticsMock.framework` nested inside.
-- Select the `AnalyticsMock.framework` and that's it!
+- Select the `Analytics.framework` and that's it!

-  > The `AnalyticsMock.framework` is automagically added as a target dependency, linked framework and embedded framework in build phase which is all you need to build on the simulator and a device.
+  > The `Analytics.framework` is automagically added as a target dependency, linked framework and embedded framework in build phase which is all you need to build on the simulator and a device.

 - To use default mocks provided for test cases, select the `AnalyticsMock.framework` when adding to your test target.